 What Can You Expect In a Holistic Nutrition Degree Program

 More people are taking an interest in whole and organic foods.
 Here’s an example of what you can expect in a holistic nutrition program.

-- Two quarters of patient counseling in a clinic (supervised)
+- 2 quarters of patient counseling in a clinic (supervised)